SebastienD11/carnets-vanille-astro3/README.md

 ## 🌐 Deployment

-The project is automatically deployed to Vercel on every commit to the main branch.
+The project is automatically deployed to Cloudflare Pages on every commit to the main branch.
 The deployment process includes:

 1. Automatic build and deployment on push to main
 2. Preview deployments for pull requests
 3. Automatic HTTPS/SSL configuration
 4. Global CDN distribution
+5. Edge Functions for API routes

 ## 📦 Dependencies